 Title III was enacted to stop creditors from claiming a high percentage of employees’ wages to pay off their debts.

-Limits wage garnishment: Title III limits the amount creditors can take from employee wages.
-Title III allows for 25 percent to be taken from their disposable income after taxes or 50 percent for child support, taxes and bankruptcy judgments.
+- It limits wage garnishment.
+Title III limits the amount creditors can take from employee wages.
+It allows for 25 percent to be taken from disposable income after taxes or 50 percent for child support, taxes and bankruptcy judgments.

-Requires a court order: Title III requires a court order to establish wage garnishment and prohibits employee discharge due to any one specific debt under wage garnishment.
+- It requires a court order.
+Title III requires a court order to establish wage garnishment.

-Protection against discharge: Title III prohibits employers from firing employees because of a single wage garnishment order.
+- It protects against discharge.
+Title III prohibits employers from firing employees because of a single wage garnishment order.

 Title III applies to all employers and consumer creditors operating in the United States.
-This protect all employees in the country from garnishments exceeding the stipulated limits.
+This protects all employees in the country from garnishments exceeding the stipulated limits.

-Main protection: Limits wage garnishment and protects employees from being fired on the basis of garnishment.
+Main protection: Title III limits wage garnishment and protects employees from being fired on the basis of garnishment.

 3. Truth in Lending Act

-The Truth in Lending Act (TILA) requires that creditors provide consumers with all the necessary information for a personal loan, mortgage or other line of credit.
-This includes all fees, interest rates and other necessary information, which must be presented in an easy-to-understand way.
+The Truth in Lending Act (TILA) requires creditors to provide consumers with all the necessary information for a personal loan, a mortgage or another line of credit.
+This includes all fees, interest rates and other relevant information, which must be presented in an easy-to-understand way.

 TILA helps consumers by: